OpenST/ost-wallet-sdk-ios/README.md

 ```

 ### Execute Transaction
-A transactions where Brand Tokens are transferred from a user to another actor in the Brand Token economy are signed using `sessionKey` if there is an active session.
-In the absense of an active session, a new session is authorized.
+A transaction where Brand Tokens are transferred from a user to another actor within the Brand Token economy are signed using `sessionKey` if there is an active session.
+In the absence of an active session, a new session is authorized.<br/><br/>

-To execute Rule.<br/><br/>
 **Parameters**<br/>
 &nbsp;_userId: OstKit user id provided by application server_<br/>
 &nbsp;_tokenHolderAddresses: Token holder addresses of amount receiver_<br/>